Libération

 The publication describes its "DNA" as being "liberal libertarian".
 It aims to act as a common platform for the diverse tendencies within the French Left, with its "compass" being "the defence of freedoms and of minorities".
 Edouard de Rothschild's acquisition of a 37% capital interest in 2005, and editor Serge July's campaign for the "yes" vote in the referendum establishing a Constitution for Europe the same year, alienated it from a number of its left-wing readers.

 In its early days, it was noted for its irreverent and humorous style and unorthodox journalistic culture.
 All employees, including management, received the same salary.
 In addition to traditional editor's notes, known as Note de la rédaction and marked as N.D.L.R., it included the innovative NDLC (note de la claviste), apt and witty comments inserted at the last moment by the typesetter.
 It was the first French daily to have a website.
 It had a circulation of about 67,000 in 2018.
+Libération has been considered a newspaper of record in France.